ridoatmanto/ucl-last-16-draw/README.md

 Main Regulation before last 16 draw fixture.
 1. Participants split by two group.
 Group winners and Group runner up list.
+2. The group winner can only meet the runner up.
-2. Teams from the same country and same group stage cannot face each other.
+3. Teams from the same country and same group stage cannot face each other.

 ***